 The minimum equipment provided for the fire brigade consists of personal protective equipment such as turnout coats, boots, gloves, hard hats, emergency communications equipment, portable lights, portable ventilation equipment and portable extinguishers.
-Self-contained breathing apparatus (SCBA) approved by NIOSH, using full face positive pressure masks, are provided for selected fire brigade, emergency repair and control room personnel.
+Self-contained breathing apparatus (SCBA) approved by NIOSH, using full face positive pressure masks, and providing an operating life of at least 30 minutes, are provided for selected fire brigade, emergency repair and control room personnel.
 At least ten masks are provided for fire brigade personnel.
-At least two extra air bottles are located onsite for each SCBA.
+At least two extra air bottles, each with at least 30 minutes of operating life, are located on-site for each SCBA.
 An additional on-site 6-hour supply of reserve air is provided to permit quick and complete replenishment of exhausted supply air bottles.
 DCD Subsection 6.4.2.3 discusses the portable breathing apparatus for control room personnel.
 Additional SCBAs are provided near the personnel containment entrance for the exclusive use of the fire brigade.
 The fire brigade leader has ready access to keys for any locked fire doors.